php-fig/fig-standards/proposed/http-message-meta.md

 This practice has a side benefit of making explicit any changes to application state being made.

+### New instances vs returning $this

+One observation made on the various `with*()` methods is that they can likely safely `return $this;` if the argument presented will not result in a change in the value.
+One rationale for doing so is performance (as this will not result in a cloning operation).

+The established verbiage of "MUST return a new instance" is used for the following reasons:

+- The code paths that would result in `return $this;` (i.e., calling a `with*()` method with the same value as is already present) will typically be rare, making the practice a micro-optimization.
+- Cloning in PHP is a cheap operation, particularly with shallow object structures (as are present in the HTTP message interfaces), again suggesting that returning the same instance is a micro-optimization.
+- Loosening the restriction leads to ambiguity in the interfaces, as consumers cannot expect the return value to fail an identity test against the original object (e.g., `$new !== $old` would not be consistent).

+This last point, behavioral ambiguity, is particularly important: requiring a new instance ensures that different implementations have the same behavior.

 ### Using streams instead of X

 `MessageInterface` uses a body value that must implement `StreamableInterface`.
 This